xdissent/phorms/README.rst

   * Password fields should not have a hash function.

-  * Decimalfield should have a minimum value and maximum value.
+  * Decimal field should have a minimum value and maximum value.

 * Add Paver scripts: